jhonpedro/api-github-clone/README.md

 $ git clone https://github.com/jhonpedro/api-github-clone && cd api-github-clone
 ```

+In both ways the API will be running on http://locahost:8080

 ### Run with docker compose

 To run this way you'll need to have Docker compose.
 So, just run in your terminal if you're inside of API folder